DAryanMR/SurfXPiRT/README.md

-# SurfXPiRT (My version of Debian 12 installation scripts for Surface RT. )
+# SurfXPiRT (My version of Debian 12 for the Surface RT )

 I'll attempted to install Vanilla Debian with LXDE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.